OG-Open-Source/GlocalText/README.md

     -   `replace`: A **terminating** action that provides an authoritative, final translation for a text block, skipping the API entirely.
     -   `protect`: A **pre-processing** action that protects a specific segment (like a brand name or variable) _within_ a larger text block, allowing the rest of the text to be translated.
     -   `modify`: A **pre-processing** action that replaces a matched segment before passing the modified text back to the rules engine for further processing or translation.
 It supports regex capture groups for complex substitutions.
--   **Multiple Provider Support**: Configure and use different translation providers like Google Translate and Google Gemini.
+-   **Multiple Provider Support**: Configure and use different translation providers like Google Translate, Gemini, and Gemma.
 -   **Task-Based Configuration**: Define multiple, independent translation tasks in a single configuration file.
 -   **Glob Pattern Matching**: Precisely include or exclude files for translation using `glob` patterns.
 -   **Flexible Output Control**: Choose to either modify original files directly (`in_place: true`) or create new, translated versions in a specified path (`in_place: false`).